How to Lower Uric Acid Levels

 7. Take apple cider vinegar

-Apple cider vinegar is commonly used by gout sufferers to reduce inflammation and swelling in the joints.
-Once it turns alkaline in the body, it breaks the uric acid crystals and helps with blood circulation and purification.
+Apple cider vinegar is commonly used by gout sufferers and may be able to reduce inflammation and swelling in the joints.
+Once it turns alkaline in the body, it may help break the uric acid crystals and may help with blood circulation and purification.

 8. Follow the 80-10-10 Gout Diet